mubaraqwahab/thinkdev/src/lessons/02-values-and-types.md

 var x = 1;
 ```

 You can reassign the variable like you can with `let`.
-It does, however, behave differently (and rather strangely) than both `let` and `const` variables.
+However, the variable behaves differently (and rather strangely) than both `let` and `const` variables.

-We don't need it for our purposes, but we may discuss it later when we look at some of the finer details of JavaScript.
+We don't need `var` for our purposes, but we may discuss it later when we look at some of the finer details of JavaScript.
 I'm only mentioning it here so you know it's a thing 🙂.

 ### Static typing, dynamic typing